krishnakalisarkar/Be_Heart_Smart/README.md

 ## Machine Learning

-### Questions expected to be answered with our Machine Learning model
+### Questions expected to be answered with our Machine Learning models

 * Is a person at risk of cardiovascular disease?
 * What are the potential risk factors for cardiovascular disease--smoking, alcohol consumption, obesity, etc?